CGI Security Documentation

 CGIwrap supports a debugging mode which can help to debug scripts.
 To use it, call CGIwrap via the URL https://.../cgiwrapd/... instead of https://.../cgiwrap/....

-This generally results from either having the wrong path to perl, or having control-M's after the path to perl.
-This is usually a result of uploading the script in binary mode instead of ascii.
-You can fix this by re-uploading the script in ascii mode, or using vi/perl/etc. to get rid of the control-M's in the file.
+This generally results from either having the wrong path to Perl, or having control-M characters after the path to Perl.
+This is usually a result of uploading the script in binary mode instead of ASCII.

 How do I use cgiwrapd on a Cobalt RaQ?

-cgiwrapd is still there, it just isn't directly obvious how to use it.
-If you normally call your script as
+cgiwrapd is still there, it just is not directly obvious how to use it.
+If you normally call your script as: